jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 400px; left: 160px;">Requirements</h1>

 !SLIDE
-.notes The second way is that humans tend to reuse passwords on multiple sites.
+.notes The second mistake that humans make in regards to passwords is that humans tend to reuse passwords on multiple sites.
 It is impractical to attempt to prevent this.

 <h1 style="font-size: 100px; position: absolute; top: 110px; right: 160px;">Password</h1>
 <h1 class="white" style="font-size: 130px; position: absolute; top: 160px; right: 340px;">Reuse</h1>

 !SLIDE
-.notes Even if you are not storing any important data in your own system, if you are storing password hashes for users, and your application gets compromised, attackers can try to crack the password hashes stored in your system, and use the passwords to access other systems.
+.notes These two mistakes, taken together, mean that even if you are not storing any important data in your own system, if you are storing password hashes for users, and your application gets compromised, attackers can try to crack the password hashes stored in your system, and use the passwords to access other systems.

 <h1 style="font-size: 200px; position: absolute; top: 210px; left: 160px;">Attack</h1>
 <h1 class="white" style="font-size: 100px; position: absolute; top: 210px; left: 760px;">Other</h1>
-<h1 class="white" style="font-size: 100px; position: absolute; top: 310px; left: 760px;">Sites</h1>
+<h1 class="white" style="font-size: 100px; position: absolute; top: 310px; left: 760px;">Systems</h1>

 !SLIDE
-.notes In order for an attacker to use password hashes from one website to attack another website, the first thing the attacker needs to do is get access to the password hashes.
-Without access to the password hashes, there is nothing the attacker can use to attack other sites.
+.notes In order for an attacker to use password hashes from one system to attack another system, the first thing the attacker needs to do is get access to the password hashes.
+Without access to the password hashes, there is nothing the attacker can use to attack other systems.
 So as much as possible, you should make it difficult for an attacker to access the password hashes.

 <h1 class="white" style="font-size: 100px; position: absolute; top: 160px; left: 260px;">Restrict</h1>
 <h1 style="font-size: 130px; position: absolute; top: 210px; left: 160px;">Password</h1>